SmartCGPA

 CGPA to Percentage Converter

 Convert your CGPA to percentage instantly using CBSE, generic, or custom formulas.
-Supports 4-point, 5-point, and 10-point grading scales — the most common systems across India, the US, and beyond.
+Supports 4-point, 5-point, and 10-point grading scales — the most common systems across India, the US, Nigeria, and beyond.

 Who Should Use This Converter